Ashley Peacock: 1995–2010

 After his relationship with Kelly ends, Ashley is involved in an on-off relationship with Maxine Heavey (Tracy Shaw).
 Eventually, Maxine moves in with Ashley at No.4 - Fred's house.
-When teenage runaway Zoe Tattersall (Joanne Froggatt) comes to Coronation Street, Ashley feels sorry for her and allows her to move in but Maxine is uncomfortable with the arrangement and leaves.
-Eventually Ashley falls in love with Zoe and sets out to be a provider for her and her baby daughter, Shannon.
-However, Zoe exploits Ashley's good nature and runs off to join a cult after Shannon dies of meningitis.
+When teenage runaway Zoe Tattersall (Joanne Froggatt) comes to Coronation Street, Ashley feels sorry for her and allows her to move in, but Maxine is uncomfortable with the arrangement and leaves.
+Eventually, Ashley falls in love with Zoe and sets out to be a provider for her and her baby daughter, Shannon.
+In 1999, Ashley and Maxine get back together, and finally marry in September.
+Ashley also finds out that his uncle, Fred, is actually his biological father.
+Fred tells Ashley about Kathleen and her reluctance to be a mother at a young age.